WolframResearch/LibraryLinkUtilities/README.md

 }
 ```

 In the code above, the second element of each pair is a textual description of the error which will be visible in the `Failure` object.
-Unfortunately, for now this text has to be static.
+This text may contain "slots" denoted as \`1\`, \`2\`, etc. that work like [TemplateSlots](https://reference.wolfram.com/language/ref/TemplateSlot.html) in Wolfram Language.
 Notice that there is no way to assign specific error codes to your custom exceptions, this is handled internally by LLU.

 Now, in the function that reads data: